Defindit Docs and Howto Home

 In the notes below, this is how these keys are denoted:

-C Control key
+C Control key, Ctrl

-a space.
-C-x s means do C-x as above, then press s and release.
+means do C-x as above, release both keys, then press s and release.

 means press ESC and release, then press x and release.
 M-x has the